By Jon Trister MD and Diana Trister DO

 The groove in the area medial to SCM (between SCM and Scalenus muscles )

 The more prominent this groove the weaker (hypoactive)the Scalenus muscle

 First look at the tensor fascia latae. normally this muscle is invisible.
-If muscle is visible it indicate hypertonus of the MTFL.
+If the muscle is visible it indicates hypertonus of the MTFL.

 if MTFL is tight patella will shift supero-lateraly and tilt

-If vastus medialis is hypertrophied you will see muscle bulk medially to patella
+If vastus medialis is hypertrophied you will see muscle bulk medially to the patella

-It is usually sign of overstressed knee joint
+It is usually a sign of overstressed knee joint

-When proprioception of the knee is altered patella will move in irregular manner from intermittent activity of the m.quadriceps to improve stability of the knee joint.
+When proprioception of the knee is altered patella will move in an irregular manner from the intermittent activity of the m.quadriceps to improve stability of the knee joint.